Subsequent Events

 • Type 2 (non-recognized) - The cause did not exist prior to period end.
 This requires disclosure in footnotes.

-Question Ultra Biz, the mysterious pencil vendor, closed its books on January 31, 2025 but is still working on finishing the financials.
+Evan LLC, the trusted cable vendor, closed its books on January 31, 2026 but is still working on finishing the financials.
 The accountants noticed one issue and weren't sure if it should be recognized or footnoted in the financial report.